-Grant’s troops continued landing at Bruinsburg, on the east side of the Mississippi, while Major General William T. Sherman’s troops continued diverting Confederate attention north of Vicksburg.
+Meanwhile, Major-General William T. Sherman’s Federal corps continued diverting Confederate attention north of Vicksburg.
 Sherman informed Grant, “At 3 p.m. we will open another cannonade to prolong the diversion, and keep it up till after dark, when we shall drop down to Chickasaw and go on back to camp.”

-Lieutenant General John C. Pemberton, commanding the Confederate Department of Mississippi and East Louisiana from Jackson, received word of Grant’s landing and immediately called on both General Joseph E. Johnston (commanding the Western Department) and President Jefferson Davis to send reinforcements.
+Lieutenant-General John C. Pemberton, the Confederate commander in Mississippi, received word of Grant’s landing and immediately called on both General Joseph E. Johnston (commanding the Western Department) and President Jefferson Davis to send reinforcements.
 Davis replied that he was trying to get Johnston to send troops from southern Alabama.
 Secretary of War James A. Seddon replied that reinforcements should be forthcoming from General P.G.T.
 Beauregard’s department at Charleston.

 Heavily outnumbered, Bowen notified Pemberton that he would “have to retire under cover of night to the other side of Bayou Pierre and await reinforcements.”
-Before receiving this message, Pemberton, now at Vicksburg, replied that he was “hurrying reinforcements; also ammunition.
+Before receiving this message, Pemberton, who had recently moved his headquarters from Jackson to Vicksburg, replied that he was “hurrying reinforcements; also ammunition.
 Endeavor to hold your own until they arrive, though it may be some time, as the distance is great.”
 When Pemberton saw Bowen’s message, he wrote, “It is very important, as you know, to retain your present position, if possible…”